CSCfi/csc-user-guide/docs/apps/grass.md

 2. Open [Desktop app](../computing/webinterface/desktop.md).
 3. After launching the Desktop, double-click GRASS GIS icon for the newest version.

-If you want to use an older version, open `Terminal Emulator` from the Menu in the bottom left corner and start GRASS GIS:
+If you want to use the CLI, open `Terminal Emulator` from the Menu in the bottom left corner and start GRASS GIS:

 ```
 module use /appl/local/csc/modulefiles